JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ### Scripting Backend Compatibility

 The true purpose of this tool is to provide an easy way to debug and monitor build games.
-Both Mono & IL2CPP runtimes are supported.
+Both Mono and IL2CPP runtimes are supported.
 Mono runtime works without any limitations.

 ### IL2CPP
-RTM is making extensive use of dynamic type & method creation during its profiling process.
-This means that the IL2CPP runtime has a hard time because it requires AOT compilation (Ahead of time compilation) When using IL2CPP runtime a list of types is generated shortly before a build to give the compiler the nessesarry information to generate everything it needs during runtime.
-You can manually create this list forom the settings window
+RTM is making extensive use of dynamic type and method creation during its profiling process.
+This means that the IL2CPP runtime has a hard time because it requires AOT compilation (Ahead of time compilation) When using IL2CPP runtime a list of types is generated shortly before a build to give the compiler the necessary information to generate everything it needs during runtime.
+You can manually create this list form the settings window

 ![example](https://johnbaracuda.com/media/img/monitoring/Example_08.png)